Do you want to set up email logs on your WordPress or WooCommerce website?

 To view entry details, take your mouse over it and then click on the ‘View’ link below it.
 This will open the email log entry with a detailed view.

-You can also use the search feature to look for entries by email address, subject & headers, or by content (if you enabled content logging).
+You can use the search feature to look for entries by email address, subject, header, or content (if you enabled content logging).

 You can also delete older entries from your email log.
-You can use the ‘Delete’ link below any entry to delete a single entry.
+Simply use the ‘Delete’ link below any entry to delete a single entry.

 We hope this article helped you learn how to set up WordPress email logs and WooCommerce email logs.
 You may also want to see our guide on how to monitor user activity in WordPress with security audit logs or check out our list of must have plugins to grow your site.